yan42685/obsidian-clever-search/README.md

 ## [FAQ](https://github.com/yan42685/obsidian-clever-search/wiki/Home-%E2%80%90-en#FAQ)

+## Declaration

+In compliance with the requirements of the Obsidian developer policy, this notice declares that this plugin downloads necessary program resources from the web into the `userData` directory.
+The specific location of these resources can be found in the plugin settings.

 ## Support

 If this plugin has been useful to you, I'd be sincerely thankful for your star⭐ or donation❤️.